 Matthew Quick earned his BA through La Salle University and his MFA through Goddard College.
 His debut novel The Silver Linings Playbook (Sarah Crichton Books / Farrar, Straus & Giroux) was lauded by People, The Wall Street Journal, National Public Radio, Publishers Weekly, and others.
 The movie rights for The Silver Linings Playbook have been optioned by The Weinstein Company, and David O. Russell has written the screenplay adaptation.
 TSLP is being translated into Italian and Spanish, and will soon be released in the UK by Picador.
 Matthew’s debut young adult novel Sorta Like a Rock Star (Little Brown) will be published in fall 2009.
 Matthew lives in the Philadelphia area with his wife.
 (Photo credit: Dave Tavani)

-Every advisor in Goddard’s MFA Program in Creative Writing is an accomplished writer actively working in their genre.
-They provide detailed feedback on your work, offer you support and insight into your writing process, and give you reading suggestions to stoke your creativity.
+Advisors in the MFA in Creative Writing Program are award-winning professionals who actively write, publish, and produce new work, in addition to teaching.
+Your advisors will provide detailed editorial feedback, offer support and insight into your writing process, and give you reading suggestions to stoke your creativity.

-- Located at Fort Worden, the Port Townsend, Washington campus is a former Victorian-era Army base with beaches, trails, and a vibrant, seaside arts community on the Pacific Coast.
+- Port Townsend, Washington, on our Fort Worden campus, a former Victorian-era Army base with beaches, trails, and a vibrant, seaside arts community on the Pacific Coast, north of Seattle.

 Goddard College programs operating in Washington State are authorized by the Washington Student Achievement Council.
 For more information, please refer to Accreditation and Approvals.